LlmLaraHub/docs-vitepress/index.md

 features:
   - title: 🔒 Privacy
-    details: Bring your own Larage Langague Model or use ours
+    details: Bring your own Larage Langague Model or use ours.
   - title: 🏠 More than a Retrieval Augmentation System
     details: Send your data over to vectorize and centralize for endless uses
   - title: 💪 LLM + Prompting